wp-plugins/ubercx-shipping-tracking/readme.txt

 == Changelog ==

 = 1.3.0 =
-Renamed plugin from ubercx to snapcx. ubercx.io is not snapcx.
+Renamed plugin from ubercx to snapcx. ubercx.io is now snapcx.
 No new functionality added or no bugs fixed in this release.

 = 1.2.1 =
 Customer interface is reworked to look more professional